paarthenon/variant/README.md

 # [![Variant Logo](docs/img/variant_logo_96_inline.png "Variant Logo") **Documentation**](https://paarthenon.github.io/variant/)

+> ✨ Variant 3.0 is in active development.
+Documentation featuring 3.0 features will be available shortly.
+In the meantime, the [changes are available here](https://github.com/paarthenon/variant/issues/17).

 *everything below this line is project documentation for developers.
 Please use the website linked just above.*

 ****
 Initial setup
 ```bash